 In certain instances, there may be a valid medical reason why your hymen won’t stretch enough to allow for comfortable penetration, which can lead to pain during sex, discomfort when inserting a tampon, and even hinder your ability to use a dilator.

-A microperforated hymen is where the hymen covers the entirety of the opening to the vagina rather than a small opening of it.
+A microperforated hymen is one where the hymen covers the entirety of the opening to the vagina rather than a small portion of it.

 This can cause discomfort and pain during sex as the hymen’s excess tissue repeatedly tears during intercourse or the inability to insert a tampon (yes, just like vaginismus), and lead to issues with menstruation, such as longer or shorter periods or UTIs.